ajunravi123/ImpactAnalytics-Graduation-Ceremony/readme.md

 -'previous_3_days_attended' + 'previous_2_days_attended' + 'previous_day_attended' represents the total number of ways to attend classes over n days, considering the previous three days, previous two days, and the previous day attended. count represents the total count of ways to attend classes over n days.

-## Explanation of code solution-2 (Written in /solution.py)
+## Explanation of Solution-2 (/solution.py)

-Solution-1 (app.py) is not completely logic.
-I have taken help from internet.
-Becase, that solution's Time & Space complexities was good.
+Solution-1 (app.py) is not completely my logic.
+I have taken help from internet for that logic.
+Because, that solution's Time & Space complexities was better than my logic.

 My own solution is written in /solution.py file.
 So, please refer that for evaluation.